 - Even after the holiday is over, your child can use this sensory rain stick to relax and calm down throughout the year; listening to the sounds and watching the grains fall through the toothpicks is quite soothing.

 - Share your project with us!
-Email your photos to firstname.lastname@example.org and we’ll post them on our Facebook page.
+Tag us on Instagram @JewishBoston and we’ll post it to our story, or email your photos to email@example.com and we’ll post them on our Facebook page.